 CSS hosted our first National Apprenticeship Week event in 2023.
 Additionally, CSS has hosted three apprenticeship accelerators in the past 12 months and will continue delivering programming to employers and partners.
 The accelerator events have resulted in the development of registered apprenticeship programs being created and approved.
-CSS Apprenticeship Navigator has developed a streamlined process to assist local employers and training providers with the development of apprenticeship standards and submission to the Department of Education for approval.
+CSS Apprenticeship Navigator assists local employers and training providers with the development of apprenticeship standards and submission to the Department of Education for approval.
+Apprenticeship Navigators work closely with employers connecting them to local RAP's.
 CSS currently sponsors six registered apprenticeship programs and will continue to add to the programs as needed by local demand and industry partners.